DarkMaps/DarkMapsServer/README.md

-**Provide new prekeys**
+**Provide new prekeys **:key:

 Send a list of new prekeys to the server.
-Requires token authentication.
+Requires token authentication and request signing.
 ```
 /v1/<sender's device registration ID>/prekeys/ POST